Ski Travel Insurance

 - Moneyfacts ‘Travel Insurance Provider of the Year' 2014 & 2016 More Info

 Skiing has such a wide appeal that ski travel insurance needs to be able to cater for a diverse range of people.
 This can make it hard to find the right product.
 Don’t despair, Holidaysafe is run by people who love to ski and as such have put together the insurance you need regardless of whether you are an adrenaline junkie or going on a family-friendly holiday.

 As well as covering you for all of the skiing aspects of your holiday such as avalanche closure, equipment cover and liability our ski holiday insurance also covers medical expenses, cancellation, cutting short your trip, legal expenses, personal possessions and baggage delay and personal money cover.

 Making sure you are safe on the slopes is key when it comes to skiing.
 It’s important to remember a few key rules whilst on the slopes:

 - Snowboarders and skiers turn differently.
 Snowboarders tend to turn sharper, especially when making a heel edge turn, make sure you are keeping an eye out for snowboarders on the slopes.

 - Boundary limits are set for a reason, you’re taking safety into your own hands if you are thinking of going off course.
 Signposts should keep you within the boundaries.

 - Beginner?
 We advise taking lessons to get you going on the slopes.
 You’ll still have time to ski with your friends after the lessons are complete.

-Our winter sports policy covers off piste skiing for no additional premiums if contained within the resort.
-‘In resort’ is defined as an area which has prepared ski runs and groomed slopes and is services by lifts and tows which operate seasonally.
+Our winter sports policy covers off-piste skiing for no additional premiums if contained within the resort.
+‘In-resort’ is defined as an area which has prepared ski runs and groomed slopes and is serviced by lifts and tows which operate seasonally.